craic/pi_power/README.md

 that power - such as a rechargeable battery, a charger, an on/off switch and some way to monitor battery status.

-Many people have worked on parts of this problem but there is no really good overall solution.

 What I want is something equivalent to the way my iPhone works.
 - I power it up from a cold state by holding down a button for a few seconds.
 - To power it off I press the same button for a few seconds (and swipe an alert on the screen)